jjodl/cp4i-pot-public/APIC-labs/OAuth-Versioning/ReadMe.md

 # 2a.
 Configure Authentication URL User Registry <a name="configure_registry"></a>

 In order to configure user authentication, you must first define the registry to use, which may be LDAP, local user registry, or an authentication URL.
-For this lab, we will implement an Authentication
+For this lab, you will implement an Authentication
 URL.

-1\.If you're not logged before, follow these instructions to access to the API Manager -> [Login to the API Manager](../Login-apic/ReadMe.md)
+1\.If you're not logged before, follow these instructions to access to the API Manager -> [Login to the API Manager](../APIC-prereq/Login-apic/index.md)

 2\.
 In the left menu, click on **Resources**.
 As you hover over the icon, you will see the item name.